Strassen, Luxembourg: Urbanism

-Strassen is also appreciated from the expatriates, given its proximity with Luxembourg City, and its quality of life.
+Strassen is also popular with expatriates, given its proximity to Luxembourg City, and its quality of life.

 As in many other communes in Luxembourg, Strassen has a private aquatic center (built in October 2009) named Les Thermes, with a cost of €35,000,000.

-Luxembourg's national center of archery and the national center of martial arts are also located in Strassen.
+Luxembourg's national center of archery and the center of martial arts are also located in Strassen.

 Culture

 In September the biennial Stroossefestival takes part in central Strassen, with performances, food stalls, and attractions for all ages.

 Transport

 Like elsewhere in the Grand Duchy of Luxembourg, public transport is effective and fast.
 There are buses (ecological hybrids) that connect to Luxembourg City.

 Strassen has provided for its citizens, a city night shuttle bus service.

 Education

 In the municipal area, there are 4 schools, all modern and well equipped.

 In primary school, students lessons are in the three official languages of the country.
 The primary in Luxembourgish and the secondary language is German, while studying the prospect of having the second language cycle in French and the third language cycle in English.